 How to Know When the Stock Market Has Bottomed

 I don’t know when a bottom will occur in advance.
 I see lots of people trying to predict when a bottom will occur, but this isn’t required.
 Instead, we can wait for signals that tell us the bottom is already in.
-And until that occurs, we simply hold off on buying stocks.
+And until that occurs, we simply hold off on buying stocks for short-term trades.
 These signals typically occur within several days of the stock market bottom.
 Needing to predict the exact bottom is ego, not trading.
 Once the stock market turns higher, there is loads of money to be made.
 Knowing the exact bottom in advance is not required.

 There are two signals that have a highly reliable track record for signaling that a stock market has bottomed or is near a bottom.